Lindris/Lindris/README.md

 **VIEW MY PROJECTS:**

 🙆🏼‍♀️ **Visit My Portfolio** -
 A continually evolving portfolio website of my work and career highlights.
-Keep watching this space for new work updates on an ongoing basis. !
+Keep watching this space for updates on an ongoing basis. !
 - View app: https://portfolio-lh.netlify.app

 ## 🚀 Languages and Tools: